 - The Principal will act as the formal liaison during the course of the investigation. - The Principal will ensure that the child will be accessible to the Child Protection Worker when he/she visits the school to investigate the allegation.
 Note: All Child Protection Workers carry photo identification and shall produce this identification to the Principal or designate upon request.
-The Child Protection Worker shall follow the visitor guidelines set out by the school. - A private area shall be provided for meetings and interviews. - If appropriate, the Child Protection Worker shall be allowed to interview the child in private, or a decision to conduct the interview in the presence of a staff member of the school acting in "loco parentis" shall be made in collaboration with the Child Protection worker and the Principal or designate.
-This decision should be determined in collaboration with the Child Protection Worker.
+The Child Protection Worker shall follow the visitor guidelines set out by the school. - A private area shall be provided for meetings and interviews. - The Child Protection Worker shall be allowed to interview the child in private.
+A decision to conduct the interview in the presence of a staff member of the school acting in "loco parentis" may be made in collaboration with the Child Protection worker and the Principal or designate.
+This decision should be determined in collaboration with the Niagara Regional Police Services where applicable.

-Detaining Children beyond the School Day
+Detaining Children Beyond the School Day

-- The Child Protection Worker shall make every effort to avoid asking the Principal to detain the student beyond the school day.
+• The Child Protection Worker shall make every effort to avoid asking the Principal to detain the student beyond the school day.
 Normally, students are not to be detained beyond dismissal time while awaiting Family and Children's Services Niagara personnel.
 However, circumstances may arise in which the discharge of a child to a caregiver may further expose the child to an increased risk.
-In these circumstances, Family and Children's Services Niagara will advise the Principal of this concern so that a reasonable course of action may be jointly determined. - If a child disclosed abuse/neglect late in the school day, or if school personnel report an incident of "abuse/neglect" late in the day, after consultation with the Child Protection Worker and depending on the seriousness of the allegation, the student may be detained beyond the normal dismissal time.
+In these circumstances, Family and Children's Services Niagara will advise the Principal of this concern so that a reasonable course of action may be jointly determined.

+Where a child discloses abuse/neglect late in the school day, or if school personnel report an incident of "abuse/neglect" late in the school day, the student may be detained beyond the normal dismissal time.
 In these circumstances, the school shall consult with the Child Protection Worker to determine a plan of notification to the parent.
-The Child Protection Worker is responsible for this notification of the referral at the earliest possible juncture.
+The Child Protection Worker is responsible for this notification of the parent/caregiver at the earliest possible juncture.